The wake-up call

 If you don't want to support slavery, better not get enthralled in the first place, and with no happy ending.
 There are good reasons to claim that Yogananda supported slavery religiously., since the Black Arts yogi and the church he founded, Self-Realization Fellowship, aim to "reveal the complete harmony and basic oneness of original Christianity as taught by Jesus Christ and original Yoga as taught by Bhagavan Krishna; and to show that these principles of truth are the common scientific foundation of all true religions."

 Jesus is worshipped as one of the six SRF gurus, regardless of what is written in the gospels against such a possibility.
-Jesus and Krishna do not teach the same things on the soul, the fate of rich guys, and so on.
+Jesus and Yogananda do not teach the same things on the soul, the fate of rich guys, and so on.

 Better hold your tongue than advocate Christian self-maiming

 Yogananda also wrote in support of dictatorship when he was in his forties.